Free S&H For Orders Over $30

 • Oxidative stress levels

-• Insulin-related measurements
+• Insulin-related metabolic measurements

 • Energy expenditure markers

-Some studies report changes in metabolism-related biomarkers following supplementation with standardized curcumin extracts.
+Some studies report changes in metabolism-related biomarkers after supplementation with standardized curcumin extracts.
 Others show modest or neutral results.
-Researchers emphasize that these findings are preliminary and do not indicate that turmeric directly increases metabolic rate.

 Curcumin & Laboratory Studies on Metabolism